About Me

 And what made you decide to accept freelance assignments?

 There are a few things.
 Most of my freelance work has been for educational markets.
 This taps into my teaching background.
-Writing for Tun Tun English, a Korean publisher, utilizes my skills as an ESL teacher.
+Writing for Tun Tun English, a Korean publisher, utilized my skills as an ESL teacher.
 I have a passion for language, literacy, and culture and love that these books may teach all three.
-I’ve also written and copy edited for a Chinese publisher, Xiaoduo Media.
+I also write and copy edit for a Chinese publisher, Xiaoduo Media.
 Talk about a cross cultural experience!
 But lately, I’ve focused on early readers for American publishers though I have two with Pearson, UK.

 Writing to specification is a welcome challenge.
 It forces me to break away from my independent projects and any ruts I’ve fallen into.
 I come back with a fresh perspective.
-I’ve also learned about working with editors, meeting deadlines, dummying picture books, and the topics of every issue of Cobblestone from July 2011 until May 2016 as well as corresponding issues of Dig from the later years.
+I’ve also learned about working with editors, meeting deadlines, dummying picture books, scripting a graphic novel, SEL curriculum, and the topics of every issue of Cobblestone from July 2011 until May 2016 as well as corresponding issues of Dig from the later years.
 My copy editing focuses on science- and technology-related topics, so I learn a lot there too.

 What are you writing now?

 I always have more than one project in progress.
-I’m querying Darklands and other pieces while revising a YA novel based on the stories I used to tell myself.
-Of course, I’m also juggling parenting and professional assignments.
-I also have a chapter book waiting for revisions.
-And of course, I never know when a new idea may strike.
+I’m revising a YA novel based on the stories I used to tell myself.
+When I finish the draft, I’ll focus on querying my completed picture books and revising others.
+I also have notes from an agent who rejected it on how to revise Darklands and ideas from the SCBWI Winter Conference on few of my picture book manuscripts.
+Of course, my parents and children and professional assignments also need my time.
+Add that I never know when a new idea may strike.
 I’ll draft a shorter work or take notes for a novel.
 Any idea that sticks after I finish what’s in the queue is a keeper.

 And what about when you aren’t writing?

 I’m a mother of two.
 My daughter has an autism spectrum disorder as well as ADHD.
-This prompted me to be active in my local special education PTA (SEPTA), which I continue to do even though she has graduated high school.
-I’m supporting her as she finds her way into the adult world.
 My son is a gifted student with Crohn’s disease.
 These varied parenting experiences along with my experience as a teacher have fed my fascination with the inner workings of the mind, the producer of all stories.

 Along with exploring stories in books and visual media, I enjoy spending time with friends and family.
 I will always advocate for my passions: children, literacy, and learning.
+I have spoken in support of books and as a disability advocate at school and library board meetings.
 I’m also a chocoholic, but I see no reason to add my voice to chocolate advocates unless the chocolate supply is threatened.

 Is there anything you’d like to add before we conclude?